-Suppose you have a J4 apartment in NYC that you’re looking to put on the market.
+Suppose you have a J4 apartment in NYC that you want to put on the market.
 Marketing it as a two-bedroom apartment can attract more interest and get you a better price.
 But a J4 won’t be a legal two-bedroom apartment in most cases.
 So your broker will likely recommend that you market it as a convertible two-bedroom apartment.

 No matter how you decide to market the apartment, be sure you’re upfront and honest about it being a Junior 4!

-Now that we’ve explained what a Junior 4 apartment is and how brokers list them for sale in New York City let’s look at some of these apartments’ benefits.
+Now that we’ve explained a Junior 4 apartment and how brokers list them for sale in New York City, let’s look at some of these apartments’ benefits.

 Benefits of Junior 4 Apartments (table of contents)

 That’s why finding a Junior 4 can be of great value.
-Junior 4 apartments are much more affordable than similarly-sized two-bedroom apartments while providing much of the same functionality if set up correctly.
+Junior four apartments are much more affordable than similarly-sized two-bedroom apartments while providing the same functionality if set up correctly.

 What makes Junior 4 apartments so highly desirable in NYC is the flexibility and functionality that they give you.
 Some people live in a Junior 4 and don’t need to turn the extra space into a second bedroom, and they have the perfect space for a dining nook or a home office.

-But then, if you ever do need a second bedroom for whatever reason, it’s easy to convert the extra space into a small bedroom.
+But then, if you ever need a second bedroom, it’s easy to convert the extra space into a small one.

-Junior 4 apartments are more affordable than two-bedroom apartments but also more expensive than one-bedroom apartments.
+Junior four apartments are more affordable than two-bedroom apartments and more expensive than one-bedroom apartments.